hed-standard/hed-examples/docs/source/HedSchemaDevelopmentGuide.md

 by using *short-form* which is the last node in the path string rather than *long-form* which is the entire path
 string: *Red* instead of *Attribute/Sensory/Sensory-property/Visual/Color/CSS-color/Red-color/Red*.

-The [hed-schemas](https://github.com/hed-standard/hed-schemas) repository contains the HED schema specification, where discussions on schema terms and syntax are held via Github issue mechanism and where HED-supporting tools can find machine-readable format of the schema.
-The HED schema is available in MediaWiki and XML.
+The [hed-schemas](https://github.com/hed-standard/hed-schemas) GitHub repository contains the HED schema specification, where discussions on schema terms and syntax are held via Github issue mechanism and where HED-supporting tools can find machine-readable format of the schema.

+The HED schema is available in MediaWiki and XML:
-The MediaWiki markdown format, stored in [`hedwiki`](https://github.com/hed-standard/hed-specification/tree/master/hedwiki), allows vocabulary developers to view and edit the vocabulary tree using a human-readable markdown language available in Wikis and on GitHub repositories.
+* The MediaWiki markdown format, stored in [`hedwiki`](https://github.com/hed-standard/hed-specification/tree/master/hedwiki), allows vocabulary developers to view and edit the vocabulary tree using a human-readable markdown language available in Wikis and on GitHub repositories.
+* All analysis and validation tools operate on an XML translation of the vocabulary markdown document, stored in [`hedxml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml).

 In addition, an expandable non-editable [HTML viewer](http://www.hedtags.org/display_hed.html)  is available to help users explore the vocabulary.

-All analysis and validation tools operate on an XML translation of the vocabulary markdown document, stored in [`hedxml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml).

 ## Setting up for schema development